lowrycode/swaplett-project/README.md

 - Various Android phones
 - Various iPhones (including a 1st generation iPhone 5)

 The website did not function correctly on the 1st generation iPhone 5 or the 1st generation iPad.
 This was expected because the project uses many features introduced with ES6 (e.g. `let/const`, arrow functions, template literals, promises, etc.).
-It was deemed to be better to use these modern approaches than to ensure backward compatability.
+It was deemed to be better to use these modern approaches than to ensure backward compatibility.

 The website functioned correctly on all other devices.